brettschneider/python-function-composition/README.md

 create code that is cleaner, more maintainable, and easier to extend, laying a strong foundation for robust software design.

-Here's an example of a function that does not following SRP.
+Here's an example of a function that does not follow SRP.
 As you can see it's doing multiple steps all in one function.

 ```python